Generic Name: naltrexone and bupropion (nal-TREX-one & bue-PROE-pee-on)

 - if you have allergies to medicines, foods, or other substances

-Some MEDICINES MAY INTERACT with naltrexone.
+Some MEDICINES MAY INTERACT with naltrexone and/or bupropion.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Certain medicines used for diarrhea (eg, diphenoxylate), narcotic cough/cold medicines (eg, hydrocodone), or narcotic pain medicines (eg, codeine) because their effectiveness may be decreased by naltrexone
+- Opioid medicines (eg, methadone) or partial opioid agonists (eg, buprenorphine) because their effectiveness may be decreased by naltrexone

-Use naltrexone as directed by your doctor.
+Use Contrave as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Naltrexone comes with an extra patient information sheet called a Medication Guide.
+- Contrave comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
-Read it again each time you get naltrexone refilled.
+Read it again each time you get Contrave refilled.

-Ask your health care provider any questions you may have about how to use naltrexone.
+Ask your health care provider any questions you may have about how to use Contrave.

 Important safety information:

-- Naltrexone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Contrave should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.